Overview of WinContig

 WinContig supports defragmentation of files stored in hard disk drives (HDD) and solid state drives (SSD).

-WinContig has been designed specifically to meet the needs of users who focus mainly on files and folders rather than an entire disk.
+WinContig has been specifically designed to meet the needs of users who focus mainly on files and folders rather than an entire disk.